bertvv/ansible-role-mariadb/README.md

 ```

 (2) **It is highly recommended to set the database root password!** Leaving the password empty is a serious security risk.
 The role will issue a warning if the variable was not set.

+### Debian support

+The role is tested working on both Debian 10 `buster` and 11 `bullseye`.
+Older versions of MariaDB might not work anymore though, and it is recommended to explicitly configure `mariadb_version` in order to target a known compatible release.

 ### Server configuration